 In Chapter 3, we used digital I/O pins as outputs to turn LEDs on and off.
-We can use these same pins to accept input from users-as long as we limit our information to two states, high and low.
+We can use these same pins to accept input from users-such as detecting whether a push button has been pressed by a user.

-The simplest form of digital input is a push button; several push buttons are shown in Figure 4-16.
-You can insert one of these directly into your solderless breadboard and wire it to an Arduino pin.
-When the button is pressed, current flows through the switch and into the digital input pin, which detects the presence of the voltage.
+Like digital outputs, digital inputs have two states: high and low.
+The simplest form of digital input is a push button, like those shown in Figure 4-16.
+You can insert these directly into your solderless breadboard.
+A push button allows a voltage or current to pass when the button is pressed, and digital input pins are used to detect the presence of the voltage and to determine whether a button is pressed.